juicermv/numake/readme.md

 ## Usage

-First, build NuMake using `cargo build` so you can actually start using it!
-This will output the executable you can pass arguments to!
-Now continue on to the wiki!
-(TBD)
+First, either build numake itself or grab a binary from the releases.
+You can check out examples for examples of how the Lua stuff works.
+You can run `numake help` to get help for the command-line executable.